tscircuit/docs/docs/intro/quickstart-cli.md

 ## Install the tscircuit CLI

-You can install the tscircuit CLI by running `npm install -g @tscircuit/cli`.
+You can install the tscircuit CLI by running `npm install -g tscircuit`.

 ## Create a new Project